DOI-USGS/ISIS3/isis/src/system/apps/isisdataeval/tools/README.md

 ```

 # Other products
-The `isisdata_mockup.py` application can also produce a summary procesing log file of the run used to create a mockup.
+The `isisdata_mockup` application can also produce a summary procesing log file of the run used to create a mockup.
 It can also be ran standalone on any system to provide as an comparison dataset for any mockup.
 This command produces a summary of the full ISISDATA installation without producing the mockup in `--outpath` (it is now an optional parameter), computes only the md5 hash and writes the entire contents to the JSON output file specified in `--tojson`:

 ```
-isisdata_mockup.py -v  --hasher=md5 --isisdata /opt/isis3/data --ghostdir '$ISISDATA' --tojson isisdata_full_md5.json
+isisdata_mockup -v  --hasher=md5 --isisdata /opt/isis3/data --ghostdir '$ISISDATA' --tojson isisdata_full_md5.json
 ```

 This example provides the results of a much smaller directory, $ISISDATA/base/dems, that also computes the md5 hash, including all `*.db` and `*.conf` files, does not generate, unless given, any absolute paths, and **does not** produce the mockup directory:
 ```
-isisdata_mockup.py --hasher md5 --isisdata /opt/isis3/data/base/dems --ghostdir '$ISISDATA/base/dems' --tojson isisdata_base_dem_md5.json
+isisdata_mockup --hasher md5 --isisdata /opt/isis3/data/base/dems --ghostdir '$ISISDATA/base/dems' --tojson isisdata_base_dem_md5.json
 ```

 And here is portion of the contents of the output JSON file, `isisdata_base_dem_md5.json`:
 ```
 {
   "program": {
-    "name": "isisdata_mockup.py",
+    "name": "isisdata_mockup",
     "version": "0.2",
     "date": "2023-03-29",
     "runtime": "2023-03-29T21:02:03.721127 UTC",